NikolaosPattelakis/LearningExperience/README.md

 Inside the js file, create a variable holding the like count Likes = 5
 When html loads, load the variable and read the amount of likes, so that "Likes: 0" becomes "Likes: 5"

+#Project 5
+Add an array with the names of the players
+Remove the list of players from html and generate that list from home.js Customize the "Likes:" element to handle clicks, when pressed it should increase the likes on the page by 1 each time.